davetropeano/lda/source/what-is-this-rdf-thing/index.markdown

 *You would find this URL inside the representation of http://az.com/product_1 and you would not try to guess it by postpending 'review' to the stringified URL of the product.*

-If we asked the same JSON programmer that we asked before to give us the JSON for this collection of resources, you would probably get this:
+If we asked the same JSON programmer that we asked before to give us the JSON for this collection of resources, she might suggest this:

 ```json
 [